bigbizze/nockchain-math-core/README.md

 ## nockchain-math-core

-Extracting the functionality needed for wallet operations from nockchain-math so that we can target wasm
+(WIP) Extracting the functionality needed for wallet operations from nockchain-math so that we can target wasm

 \(See: https://github.com/bigbizze/nockchain-tx)

+Needs unit tests very badly.